Essex Police, Fire and Crime Commissioner

 The Essex Police, Fire and Crime Commissioner is the police and crime commissioner, an elected official tasked with setting out the way crime is tackled by Essex Police in the English County of Essex.
 The post was created in November 2012, following an election held on 15 November 2012, and replaced the Essex Police Authority.
 The incumbent is Roger Hirst, who represents the Conservative Party.

 List of Essex police and crime commissioners

-There has so far been two elections in which the results were as follows.
+There has so far been three elections.
+The election scheduled for 2020 were postponed along with all other local elections until 2021 due to the COVID-19 pandemic.
+The results of the elections were as follows.